I read an article the other day that listed the Newfoundland as the top laziest dog breed. The Newfoundland was #1.

 Someone out there is going to read that post and think, “Awesome.
 I don’t have to do anything with this dog!
 Let’s get one!”

 In reality, anyone who has owned, or knows anything about Newfies, knows that they are anything but lazy.

-Sure, many of the pictures that you see on the internet show a Newfie sprawled out on the floor catching a nap.
+Sure, many of the pictures that you see on the internet show a Newfie flat as a pancake sprawled out on the floor catching a snooze.

 They are smart.

 A Newfie that refuses to move isn’t lazy, he’s smart.

 Every Newfoundland knows the word “move” but they also know that you’re only going to ask them once to move and if they don’t, you won’t say it again.

 That’s a win for them.

 A smart win.A Newfoundland doesn’t require encouragement to exercise.

 Sure, if they’re not in the water swimming, on land pulling a cart, doing therapy work or learning obedience, they are right by our side on a walk, helping with yard work or making sure we stay out of trouble, then they might be taking a nap.